-This resource is designed for those unfamiliar with TV Calling, and those salty veterans that need a place to find all our amazing content.
+This guide is designed for those unfamiliar with TV Calling, and “friends of the call” who need a place to find our amazing content.

-If you’re looking to become a television writer, write your next spec, or just generally want to dig deeper into the TV industry–you’ve come to the right place.
+If you’re looking to become a television writer, write your next spec script, or just generally want to dig deeper into the TV industry — you’ve come to the right place.

-You see–all TV writers are at various levels of STUCK.
+You see — all TV writers are at various levels of STUCK.
 There’s just so much to learn, and do.
-From aspiring to seasoned writer, we are all looking to get better at what we do.
+From aspiring to staffed writers and executive producers, we are all looking to get better at what we do.
 Always looking for an edge with our craft.

-This page is here to help you locate the resources you need to master this TV writing stuff.
+This page is here to help you locate the resources you need to master this TV writing journey.

 The TV Calling Roadmap

 “Success is preparation meets opportunity.”

 It’s a superficial aphorism, but there’s some truth to it.

 To succeed, you have to be lucky enough to meet the right person (opportunity), but you also need to have the right script ready to go (preparation).